 Another benefit of this technology is just how fast it works.
 When the correct infrastructure is set up and a group of experts are working together, the answers that cryo-EM provides can be determined much more quickly.
 Otherwise, this technique can be quite time consuming.

-Mandy goes on to affirm that imaging can be used at any point in any drug manufacturing stage.
+Mandy goes on to affirm that imaging can be used at any point in any drug manufacturing process validation stage.
 Anytime you scale up a process, any time you change reagents, or optimize your manufacturing process, or really any time you make any improvements to your project, cryo-EM plays a vital role in ensuring consistency or your product/particles.

 This leads into a thorough and exhaustive description of the technique, and the ways in which it can be deployed to examine different samples.
 For example, the conversation explores the role of cryo-EM in visualizing and characterizing viral particles and vaccines to a nanometer scale.